And, since Google is where about 90% of searches occur, this is a primary consideration for SEOs.

 When you update your content, here are some good rules to follow:

-a) If you’re updating a blog post, consider tweaking your title to make it more clickable.
+- If you’re updating a blog post, consider tweaking your title to make it more clickable.
 However, be careful not to over-promise.
 Over-promising in a title and under-delivering in the blog post, over time, will cause you to lose your audience.

-Instead, if you feel you need to make a “bigger” promise, maybe re-write the post or expand on it so that it delivers on the expectation you set in your title.
+Instead, if you feel you need to make a “bigger” promise, maybe re-write the post, or expand on it so that it delivers on the expectation you set in your title.

-b) Don’t bother updating the URL on site pages or blog posts after updating content.
+- Don’t bother updating the URL on site pages or blog posts after updating content.
 When you update a URL, you lose all the search juice you built up to that point.
 Backlinks disappear.
 And the benefit you receive from updating your content as opposed to writing new content goes out the window.

-c) Update the published date of your post.
+- Update the published date of your post.
 Again, this shows you are keeping your content relevant and timely.
 It’s an easy way to get more traffic because the next time your site is crawled you will get an automatic boost in the rankings.

 Here’s a great article that outlines how to determine which posts to update and how to prioritize them.

 2) Fix broken links.
-Broken links are a drag on your rankings and they’re often found in your older posts.
+Broken links are a drag on your rankings, and they’re often found in your older posts.

 Broken links tell Google that your site content is old and lacks relevancy.
 You can check out your website right now for dead links with this broken link checker.

 When you go to fix them, most of the time you can conduct a search for the linked item and simply re-link to the new URL.
+Or, if the link is no longer necessary, just remove it.

 3) Diversify your media usage in pages and posts.
 Media diversification is an undervalued component of SEO.
 Typically, the go-to media are pictures and infographics.